Alicia White, MS, CCC-SLP

 Stacey resides in Hendersonville with her husband and daughter.
 In her spare time, she enjoys working out, hiking with her family to local waterfalls, and traveling to Destin, Florida with her family to enjoy the beautiful white sand beaches and clear blue water.
 She has a dog named Scarlet who is an Italian Greyhound mixed with Whippet that she also enjoys playing fetch with and taking on walks.

-Gaylyn Short, MCD, CCC-SLP
+Gaylyn Sort, MCD, CCC-SLP

 Speech-Language Pathologist